freix1/DBM-Profiles_WotLK/README.md

 # DBM-Profiles WotLK

-This is a Wrath of the Lich King backport of [DBM-Profiles](https://wow.curseforge.com/projects/dbm-profiles) made by [Lombra](https://wow.curseforge.com/members/Lombra).
+This is a Wrath of the Lich King backport of [DBM-Profiles](https://wow.curseforge.com/projects/dbm-profiles) by [Lombra](https://wow.curseforge.com/members/Lombra).

 AddOn description by Lombra:
 > This addon implements AceDB profiles for Deadly Boss Mods, allowing you to share settings among characters.
 Dual spec profiling is supported.<br><br>